 folklore, and sponsors sessions on children’s folklore at

 the AFS annual meeting.
 For more information, please contact section

 convener Jared Rife at Pennsylvania State University.

 The section annually offers the W. W. Newell Prize, which includes a cash award, for the best student essay on a topic in children's folklore.
 Students must submit their own papers, and published papers are not eligible.
-We ainvite instructors to encourage students with eligible papers to enter the competition.
+We invite instructors to encourage students with eligible papers to enter the competition.
 Papers must be typed, double-spaced, and on white paper.
 On the first page, include the author's name, academic address, home address, e-mail address, and telephone numbers.
-The deadline for each year's competition is September 1.
-Submit papers, or write for more information, to Dr. C. W. Sullivan, III, English Department, East Carolina University, Greenville NC 27858-4353.
+The deadline for the 2014 year's competition is September 30.
+Please electronically submit papers, to Dr. Jodi McDavid, at firstname.lastname@example.org.

 The Iona and Peter Opie Prize is awarded approximately every two years to the author of the best recently published scholarly book on children's folklore.
 Because the Opie Prize has not been given for a while, there will be a five-year window (2007-2012) for eligible books in 2012.
 The chairs of the Opie Prize Committee are John McDowell at Indiana University and Julia Bishop at the University of Sheffield.
 The winner of the 2012 Opie Prize, an award of $200, will be announced at the American Folklore Society's annual meeting in New Orleans.